a5c-ai/a5c/docs/cli/reference.md

   - `issue.title` → entries with `source: "issue_title"`
   - `issue.body` → entries with `source: "issue_body"`

-These are included under `enriched.mentions` and are deduplicated by normalized target and location when applicable.
-If the same target appears in both title and body, only one entry is emitted.
+These are included under `enriched.mentions` and are deduplicated by normalized target and location on a per‑source basis.
+The same target may appear once for `issue_title` and once for `issue_body` when present in both.

 Note: